GwirTheGarish/PF2e-MROracle/README.md

 The module is designed to make the MROracle ruleset as automated as possible, from character creation all the way to aura effects.
 To achieve that, this module includes:
-- All 10 mysteries from pre-remaster 2nd edition, reconfigured to the rule changes of the MROracle
+- All 10 mysteries from pre-remaster 2nd edition, reconfigured to the rule changes of the MROracle.
+Blight mystery added as of 27 Nov 2024.
 - 9 brand new revelation subclasses
 - Oracle multiclass dedication
 - 48 oracle class feats